ernw/AndroTickler/README.md

 Sets the argument number <NumberOfArgToModify> to <newValue> (only primitive datatypes and String) If <NumberOfArgToModify> > <NumberOfArgs>: sets the return value

-    java -jar AndroTickler.jar -pkg <package> -frida unpin <CertificateLocation>
-SSL pinning circumvention as in https://codeshare.frida.re/@pcipolloni/universal-android-ssl-pinning-bypass-with-frida/.
-It circumvents Pinning of SSLContext only.
-Providing a general method to overcome OKHTTP pinning is still in progress.

-<CertificateLocation> is the location of your Certificate on your host

     java -jar AndroTickler.jar -pkg <package> -frida script <scriptPath> <arguments>